 Usually, his Al TV fake interviews with music celebrities are Affectionate Parodies with just some light ribbing.
 His Kevin Federline interview, however, is just nine minutes of Al completely ripping into his music, his personal life, and him in general.

-"TMZ" manages to be a Take That to the website and the bad celebrity behavior that ends up on the website.
+"TMZ" manages to be a Take That to both the website and the bad celebrity behavior that ends up on it.